-If you are bitten by a dog, seek medical help right away.
-Also, if at all possible, exchange contact information with the dog’s owner.
+If a dog bites you, seek medical help right away.
+Also, if possible, exchange contact information with the dog’s owner.
 It’s critical that you recall as many facts about the occurrence as possible, such as the dog’s breed and color.
-If you believe the dog poses a threat to your neighborhood, please contact San Diego Animal Services.
+If you believe the dog threatens your neighborhood, don’t hesitate to contact San Diego Animal Services.

 Who is liable if I am bit by a dog?

-In San Diego, dog owners are liable when their dog bites someone on a persons’ private property, or while in public.
-Unlike other personal injury cases, the plaintiff does not have to prove the defendant was negligent before they recover compensation, under California law.
-However, the statute only applies when the victim was lawfully in a private setting or a public place.
+In San Diego, dog owners are liable when their dog bites someone on a person’s private property or in public.
+Unlike other personal injury cases, the plaintiff does not have to prove the defendant was negligent before they recover compensation under California law.
+However, the statute only applies when the victim was lawfully in a private or public setting.
 Also, this only applies to bites and to the owner of the dog.
-And of course, it does not apply to police or military dogs.
+And, of course, it does not apply to police or military dogs.

 “One Bite Rule”

-The plaintiff must be able to prove the defendant had knowledge of the dog’s dangerous propensities in order to prove negligence.
+To prove negligence, the plaintiff must be able to prove the defendant knew of the dog’s dangerous propensities.
 This process can be more difficult than statutory strict liability.
-If the dog caused a non-bite injury, the common law doctrine is absolutely necessary.
+The common law doctrine is essential if the dog caused a non-bite injury.

 San Diego Personal Injury Lawyer | Mova Law Group